thuehn/Labbrick_Digital_Attenuator/README.md

 ## Example usage with a generated sawtooth signal

-To create a sawtooth signal starting at 0dB increasing in 2dB steps every 50 microseconds and repeat it 8 times, you can use:
+To create a sawtooth signal starting at 0dB increasing in 2dB steps every 50 microseconds and repeat it eight times, you can use:
 ```
 "sudo attenuator_lab_brick -ramp -start 0 -end 60 -step 2 -t 50 us -rr 8"
 ```
 For a more enhanced usage example of our tool within your wireless experiments look at the "run-experiment.sh" shell script.